 Those shelves can hold everything from oil diffusers to extra tissues, hand towels, and whatever you need handy!
 If you don’t have a bathroom closet, or want things like toothbrushes and makeup easily accessible, putting them in clear containers on shelves or even on the counter can allow you to keep your bathroom things out and readily available, while still being organized.

 Places like IKEA and The Container Store are an organizer’s dream.
 They have all the small bathroom storage you could want.
 Putting sturdy Command hooks up in the bathroom is a great way to have towel storage in a non-invasive way.
 No holes in the walls!
 Simply tug the Command strip and remove.
+There are many ways you can hack your small bathroom and create more storage space for yourself!
+If you have a small apartment in general, check out this post on small apartment storage.

 Follow the Apartments in St. Paul blog to stay up-to-date with everything you need to know about apartment living in our great city.
 Featuring articles, tips, how-tos, guides and more, our blog will provide you with all the resources you need.